juliolmuller/poppest/README.md

 The tests execute 40 assertions related to HTTP requests (routes), database content and data consistency.

 NOTE: *these tests are only for the server-side app, written in PHP.
-Front-end testing, which would include the React aaplication, was not done.*
+Front-end testing, which would include the React application, was not done.*

 ## Technologies